pymk/itinerary/README.md

-# itinerary
+# Itinerary

-Shiny app that displays data related to an itinerary
+An R Shiny app that displays data related to an itinerary.